-For covered services you receive in hospitals outside the United States and Puerto Rico and performed by physicians outside the United States, send a completed Overseas Claim Form and the itemized bills to: GEHA, Foreign Claims Department, P.O.
-Box 4665, Independence, MO 64051-4665.
+For covered services you receive by physicians and hospitals outside the United States and Puerto Rico, send a completed Overseas Claim Form and the itemized bills to: GEHA, Foreign Claims Department, P.O.
+Box 21542, Eagan, MN 55121.
 Obtain Overseas Claim Forms from www.geha.com.